 PATIENT RIGHTS: The patient can withdraw his/her consent at any time and can ask questions related to appointments and treatment.

-I do not expect the TCM practitioner to be able to anticipate and explain all risks and complications, and I wish to rely on the TCM practitioner to exercise judgment during the course of the procedure which the TCM practitioner feels, based on the facts then known, is in my best interests.
+I do not expect the TCM practitioner to be able to anticipate and explain all risks and complications, and I wish to rely on the TCM practitioner to exercise judgment during the course of the procedure, which the TCM practitioner feels, based on the facts then known, is in my best interests.
+I understand that while every effort will be made to achieve optimal outcomes, no guarantee has been made regarding the success of the treatment.

-I agree that the practitioner may take the face, body, and tongue pictures, do a pulse check, abdominal check, and meridian check, and do video/audio record for TCM diagnoses, medical record purposes, and scientific study.
+I agree that the practitioner may do a pulse check, abdominal check, and meridian check for TCM diagnoses.
 I understand the clinical and administrative staff may review my medical records and lab reports, but all my personal information in the record will be kept confidential and will not be released without my written consent.
 I understand that I can refuse treatment or any specific type or part of acupuncture and other TCM treatment methods at any time by informing the practitioner.

 I have read and agree with